Midming/hello-world/README.md

 # hello-world
-this is my first repository
+this is a my first repository